Which Of The Following Would Not Affect The Break-even Point

 4. Shift Product Mix

-• Focus on High-Margin Products: Emphasize the sales and marketing of products with higher contribution margins.
+• Focus on High-Margin Products: point out the sales and marketing of products with higher contribution margins.

 • Bundle Products: Offer bundled products or services to increase overall revenue and profitability.